-JoAnn Reynolds is a Math teacher and ESE support facilitator supporting students in their math classes.
+JoAnn Mothershed is a Math teacher and ESE support facilitator supporting students in their math classes.
 She joined the Gulf High faculty at the start of the 2013-14 school year.
 She previously taught Math at Sunlake and Fivay high schools and has been employed by the school district since 1998.
-Ms. Reynolds is a USF graduate with a Mathematics Education degree.
+Ms. Mothershed is a USF graduate with a Mathematics Education degree.
 She loves the outdoors and enjoys kayaking, scuba diving, target practice, line dancing, and reading.

 Jose Rodriguez joined the Gulf High School faculty at the start of the 2005-06 school year, having just retired from the Navy after 20 years of service.
 He formerly worked in the business administration field, as a counselor, and as a Navy recruiting supervisor for his final tour of duty.
 Chief Rodriguez currently teaches in our NJROTC program (Naval Science 1) and earned his Bachelor’s degree in Business Management from the University of Phoenix.